• Skip to main content

 Printable Recipe Card

-Buttermilk Honey Shaped Santa Bread
+Buttermilk Shaped Santa Bread

 Renee Goerger

 Ho!
 Ho!
 Ho!
-This tasty Charming Buttermilk Honey Shaped Santa Bread is as whimsical as he is delicious.
+This tasty Charming Buttermilk Shaped Santa Bread is as whimsical as he is delicious.
 With my easy to follow step-by-step instructions, he'll be on your holiday table in no time.

-Print Recipe Pin Recipe Save recipe Saved Recipe!
+Print Recipe Pin Recipe Save recipe Save this recipe

 Prep Time 30 minutes mins